 You can set up your template with things like adding in your logo, positioning the data where you wish it to be, and in what order you want it to be in.

 Templates are created for each venue you have, and as a result will need to be created individually for each one.

-To setup a HTML Template for your Venue
+To Setup a HTML Template for your Venue

-- The screen will open up into a HTML Template screen with sections for the header, content and footer.
+The screen will open up into a HTML Template screen with sections for the header, content and footer.

-- You will see that there is words surrounded by [ ] brackets within the text area.
+You will see that there is words surrounded by [ ] brackets within the text area.
 These brackets signify a merge field, where the data will either be merged from your venue information, or the booking information.
 You can remove or add fields as you see fit through the merge field editor.
 You cannot edit the data within the fields however, but you can choose whether they appear or not.

-Adding images to HTML templates
+- Adding Images to HTML Document Templates.

-- Click save and this will save a template for you to use for your future documents.
+Click save and this will save a template for you to use for your future documents.

 To have finer control over the templates, you can edit the CSS for each template if you have someone in your team with these skills.
 You access the CSS by clicking on the “Source” button within the editor.